YoranFox/datascience-portfolio/portfolio.md

 #### Results

 The results we got from the script are saved in a DataFrame and exported to a folder.
 As a group we started to visualize the results to get insights into the data that was generated.
-I focussed on the balancing methods, for this I created a visualisation to see the relation between different balancing methods with Accuracy vs Classes amount.
+I focussed on the balancing methods, for this I created a visualisation to see the relation between different balancing methods with Accuracy vs Classes amount for every model.

 <img src="https://github.com/YoranFox/datascience-portfolio/blob/main/Experiment_Balancing acc vs classes.png" alt="alt text" width="800" height="400">